-Transfer Pricing Takes Off in the Middle East
+Transfer Pricing Developments in the Middle East

 Transfer pricing deprives states of what they see as their fair share of taxes from global corporations.
 It goes without saying that national exchequers dislike losing out on revenues they feel entitled to.
 However, in the case of transfer pricing, we see countries compete for the presence of multinationals by decreasing corporation tax to make their jurisdiction more attractive.

 Transfer Pricing legislation has been a feature in Europe and North America for around 50 years, but countries in the Middle East have ground to make up.
 Various nations in the region signed up to the OECD’s international guidelines – the BEPS Inclusive Framework (IF) - in recent months.
 These countries include including Bahrain, Saudi Arabia, Oman and the UAE.
-Indeed, Saudi Arabia introduced legislation in December 2018, with the final roll-out happening back in February of 2019.
+Indeed, Saudi Arabia introduced the transfer pricing legislation in December 2018, with the final roll-out happening back in February of 2019.
 We can expect to see clear policy emerging in other prominent states in the coming months.

 The framework introduces 4 minimum standards for business to follow.